 With Glenn Gould – 30 minutes 2005.
 A collage film made from appropriated footage from various sources, about the young Glenn Gould's trip to New York in 1957 to record Bach's Italian concerto.
 The film deals with time as both a fundamental aspect of music and how it might work in the world as such - as opposed to traditional narrative flows that have been, and remain, the backbone of documentary films.
 The film digresses into various possibilities for different kinds of biographies of Gould - some more appropriate than others - as imagined by the film’s author.

-The Beauty and the Beast (Dedicated to Chris Marker) 30 minutes 2006.
-This film was made in 2006 from appropriated footage.
-The film is a re-telling of the legend transformed into a narrative about a visitor from a post-apocalyptic future who returns to the past (1962) - the year in which all hell broke loose - in order to set things right.
+The Beauty and the Beast (Dedicated to Chris Marker) - 30 minutes 2006 - Digital video.
+This film was made from appropriated footage and is a re-telling of the iconic legend transformed into a narrative about a visitor from a post-apocalyptic future who returns to the past (1962) - the year in which all hell broke loose - in order to set things right.
 Things do not go as planned.

 Tif and Tom Play the Unknown – (Wth Tif Sigfrids and Tom Watson) - 4 minutes 2008 – Digital Video.
 Documents a concert performance by Tif Sigfrids and Tom Watson of Neil Young’s Mr. Soul at a club in Hollywood called “The Unknown.”

 I (Heart) Oregonia - (With Tif Sigfrids) – 30 minutes 2008 – Digital Video.
-This is a film about Tif Sigfrids’s trip back home, where she grew up - to Oregonia Ohio - where she meets up with her family and friends for remembrances, food binges, re-encounters with old boyfriends, sing-a-longs on the porch, and talks around the kitchen table - ending in a birthday trip to the Little River Café for a night of drinking and Karaoke.
+A film about Tif Sigfrids’s trip from LosAngeles to Oregonia, Ohio - where she grew up - to celebrate her 27th birthday and bid farewell as her parents will shortly be moving to Colorado.
+In the small town of Oregonia she meets up with family and friends for remembrances, food binges, re-encounters with old boyfriends, sing-a-longs on the porch, and heart to heart talks around the kitchen table - ending in a birthday trip to the Little River Café for a night of drinking and Karaoke.
 You can - sort of - go home again and I (Heart) Oregonia is living proof captured on digital video.